mtacker/snowflake-demo/02_github_actions_setup.md

 [SF service account pwd] is the password you created in Step 5.
 If you used my database build script then the literal values above should work for you.
 Just swap out account and password details with your own.

-## Step 7: Add Snowflake account secrets to remote git repository
+## Step 7: Update remote git repository with Snowflake account secrets
 Requires Personal Access Token from Step 4

 - Run ```gh``` to write Snowflake account secrets to your repository enabling Github Actions to deploy Snowflake account changes on your behalf: